nookit-dev/bnkit/modules/htmlody/README.md

 ### 4. Children

-- **Definition**: Represents nested HTML elements.
+Represents nested HTML elements.
 Very similar to the way it is used in React

 ```typescript
 const element: CRNode = {